 The individual machines that make up a cluster are intended to be in the same location.
 The data in the datastore is distributed across all machines so there is significant traffic between cluster members.
 Putting the cluster machines into different locations increases the communication overhead and slows cluster operations.
 Clustering is designed with the intention that machines are located on the same fast LAN.

 Clusters should be built from machines of similar specifications and performance.The datastore is distributed over multiple machines, with each machine holding a roughly equal share of the stored data.
 The total capacity of the distributed datastore is therefore limited by the machine with the lowest disk capacity allocated to the datastore.
 The performance of the cluster is affected by the lowest performing machine, but as the discovery workload is shared, the impact is not a limit, but a reduction in overall performance.

-All machines in the cluster must be of exactly the same major and minor version, for example version 11.1.0.
-Generally, the patch levels may differ to aid deployment.
+All machines in the cluster must be of exactly the same major and minor version.
+For example version 11.1.
+From BMC Discovery 11.2, the patch levels may differ, though the major and minor versions must be the same.
 For example, an 11.2 patch n machine may be added to an existing cluster of 11.2 patch m machines.
-If for any reason, this is not possible in a particular patch release, it will be release noted.

 Naming of machines in a cluster